-The biggest roadblock you may run into with an emblem logo is scalability.
+One roadblock you may want to consider with an emblem logo is scalability.

 However, because of the detailed design that is often typical of an emblem, the logo can become illegible when resized.
 And, while there are some tools to help you work around this – like a Vector file for offline printing – preserving the design can prove challenging.